openoakland/OakCrime-Decommissioned/OVERVIEW_SHOWCRIME.md

 Show Crime
 ==========

-`Below are notes for each file in showCrime that can help when understanding the codebase for Show Crime.`
+`Below are notes for each file in showCrime that can help when understanding the codebase for Show Crime.
+(This is still incomplete please fill in the blanks, correct mistakes, or change format for better readability.)`

 - admin.py